-The Corporation's subsidiaries' property holdings at the Stibnite Gold Project are comprised of a contiguous package of unpatented federal lode claims, unpatented federal mill site claims, patented federal lode claims and patented mill site claims.
-As of June 30, 2021, this land position encompassed approximately 11,548 hectares held in 1,518 unpatented lode and mill site claims and patented land holdings.
+The Corporation's subsidiaries' property holdings at the Stibnite Gold Project are comprised of a contiguous package of unpatented federal lode claims, unpatented federal mill site claims, patented federal lode claims and patented mill sites.
+As of September 30, 2021, this land position encompassed approximately 11,548 hectares held in 1,518 unpatented lode claims and mill sites and patented land holdings.
 The Corporation's subsidiary acquired these rights through a combination of purchases and transactions and staking under the 1872 Mining Law and holds a portion under an option agreement.
 Bureau of Land Management claim rental payments and filings are current as of the date of this filing and the claims are all held in good standing.
 Normal maintenance and upkeep of the Project infrastructure continued during the quarter.